 The IRB must find that adequate provisions are made for soliciting the permission of each child's parents or guardian, when required, and determine that the plan for soliciting the permission of the parent/guardian is appropriate.

-- For Categories 404 or 405, the IRB may find that the permission of one parent or guardian is sufficient.
+- For Categories 404 or 405, presumption is that the permission of one parent or guardian is sufficient, unless the IRB finds otherwise.

 - For Categories 406 and 407, both parents must give their permission unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child.